rimelek/learn-docker/pages/intro/getting-started.rst

 Scripts
 =======

-system/etc/profile.d/fixhost.sh
-  It fixes the missing hostname in :code:`/etc/hosts`, so you will not see error messages after using "sudo".
-The script checks if the machine's hostname is in the hosts file and writes into the file if the hostname was missing.
-  In case of Ubuntu 16.04 it can copied into /etc/profile.d/.

 system/usr/local/bin/xip.sh
   `xip.io` generates domain names for the public DNS server based on the current WAN or LAN IP address of the host machine.